 La Junta is a place where members come together for workshops/meetings to have candid conversations around a variety of topics.
 Planned topics include: ethnicity, masculinity, leadership, relationships, and members also get the opportunity to initiate topics relevant to them.

-Mentorship is an important component of the program where members get the opportunity to be mentored by a Latino male faculty or staff at Texas A&M University.
-This will be a year-long one-on-one mentorship where mentor-mentee will meet three times a semester and build a professional relationship.
+Mentorship is an important component of the program where members get the opportunity to be mentored by their peers at Texas A&M University.
+This will be a year-long one-on-one mentorship where mentor-mentee will meet several times a semester.

-The second semester of the program, members will also get the opportunity to mentor at-risk youth (specifically elementary/middle school Latino males) in the Bryan/College Station community.
-This will be a regular one-on-one commitment for a whole semester with the hope that it becomes a long lasting relationship.
+Members will also get the opportunity to mentor at-risk youth (specifically elementary/middle school Latino males) in the Bryan/College Station community.
+This may be a regular one-on-one commitment for a whole semester with the hope that it becomes a long-lasting relationship.

 Advisor: Cruz Ríos